Last Updated on

 In this manner, the vacation itinerary helps you save time and money – as you won’t waste more time than necessary going from one attraction to another and you will be able to optimise your transportation costs as well.

-Yes, creating a perfect travel itinerary is budget friendly in more ways than one.
+Yes, creating a perfect travel itinerary is budget friendly in more ways than one, especially if you use a free budget template.
 Apart from saving you money on transportation, if you do your research (what to see, opening times, free days to visit, etc.), you may discover that you can go to a given museum, for example, for free, on one day of the week/month.

 If you create an itinerary for your vacation, you’ll also be able to schedule your sightseeing better.
 For example, you can find out the usual time the attractions close (it’s 6 PM in most countries in Europe), but discover that there may be a television tower (like Donauturm – Danube Tower in Vienna) or that some landmarks are open until later – as the famous Eiffel Tower is.
 In this manner, you get to see more in the same amount of time – or to discover how the city looks both during the day and night.